SCECcode/CFM_web/README.md

     `run-as-httpd`, for installing and starting up the web service

-Data preprocessing instructions are in doc/ and the scripts are in schema/scripts
+Data preprocessing instructions are in doc/run-preprocess-data, xlsx file is in schema/CFM5_release_2017 and the scripts are in schema/scripts

 ### Layout